Spaghetti Carbonara (Dinner For Two)

 I’ve always been single for the holiday for as long as I can remember, so I never had to deal with reservations at a restaurant packed full of other couples with a limited overpriced menu (or so I’ve been told).

-If I did have a date, I would be more inclined to whip up a romantic meal for two at home because it’s what I enjoy doing.
+If I did have a date, I would be more inclined to whip up a romantic meal for two at home or Charcuterie Board For Two because it’s what I enjoy doing.
 Plus I’m good at what I do, so no lackluster dinner here.

 With Valentine’s Day coming up, I’m guessing you’re here looking at recipes to make for your other half.
 Or maybe you’re single and want to treat yourself because wallowing all day with a lonely storm cloud is no fun (I’ve been there.
 It’s much more fun to indulge than to self pity).